11 June, 2011

 "You'll see," she said cryptically looking across the room.
 For the life of me, I didn't know what she was looking at, or who.

 He deferred to her asking in French if she had eaten at the restaurant before, she had, what did she suggest, she suggested, he ordered and we all grinned at each other.
-They knowing what was ordered (lambkins), me having agreed to an experienced palate and me also having no clue what the heck they were talking about.
+They knew what was ordered (lambkins), me having agreed to an experienced palate and me also having no clue what the heck they were talking about.
 Yes, it was bizarre.
 I know Wolfie had a lot of unanswered questions like where do you know her father from, why would he leave her with two men and why was she so damn happy?
 I did tell him her father was a reporter and the gist of what happened and he completely understood.
 We have all been there, unfortunately.
 Important stories, lost copy, electronics on the fritz, not a good time.

 "Are you boff Irish?"
 Ilse asked in English I suppose for my clueless benefit.